 Captain : Trying to be clever, are ya lad?

-The service was satisfactory.
+was satisfactory.
 The servers were polite but they often lacked information on dishes.
 So a bit of polishing up on the service would be nice.

-The pricing is higher than the average casual dining place but lesser than places like Zaffran.
+is higher than the average casual dining place but lesser than places like Zaffran.
 For the quality that was served to us, I felt that the prices were well justified.